yasha2yashaa/customer-rest-api/README.md

 ```

 - To get customer, send request to http://localhost:8080/api/customers/id where "id" is id of the customer you want to get
+- There is also included findAll functionality which you can use by sending GET request to http://localhost:8080/api/customers